Three of Australia’s biggest banks have shifted their calls on the Reserve Bank’s next move, now tipping an earlier and steeper tightening path.

 NAB set out four main reasons for the shift, including a clear change in tone from the RBA’s leadership in recent days following the military conflict in the Middle East and the ensuing spike in oil prices.

-The bank argued that even before the Iran conflict intensified, the RBA was already grappling with an economy which was running too hot.
+The bank said that even before the Iran conflict intensified, the RBA was already grappling with an economy that was running too hot.

 It pointed to inflation sitting above the 2–3 per cent band, growth running stronger than the RBA’s estimate of trend and a tight market.